 Another fascinating stop in Chengdu is the Jinsha Site Museum.
 It consists of Relics Hall, Exhibition Hall, Cultural Heritage Protection Center, and Ecological Garden.
-The site is interesting because the modern civilization intertwines with the ancient Shu civilization (Shu was the name of Sichuan Province).
-The Exhibition Hall has 5 parts, each exploring a part of the Shu kingdom.
+The site is interesting because the modern civilisation intertwines with the ancient Shu civilisation (Shu was the name of Sichuan Province).
+The Exhibition Hall has five parts, each exploring a part of the Shu kingdom.
 Hall No.1, for example, displays the ancient daily life of the Shu kingdom.
 You can also enjoy the specially made movie Dreaming Back to Jinsha in a 4D cinema.

 One of the greatest ways to experience a country’s heritage and culture is through experiencing its artistic mediums.
-Chinese opera is a great example of this.
-Sichuan opera is one of the oldest forms of Chinese opera.
+Chinese opera is a great example of this, and Sichuan opera is one of its oldest forms.
 Chengdu has been the main home of Sichuan opera since 1700.
-Shufeng Yayun opera house offers classical performances of Sichuan opera and other Sichuan folk shows.
+Shufeng Yayun Opera House offers classical performances of Sichuan opera and other Sichuan folk shows.

 You can experience profound Chinese opera with many styles of performance.
 This daily show is a way for the Chinese people to preserve their historic culture and traditional art, and you will indeed be charmed by it!